Jin-Hyeok "Dding" Yang, Shanghai Dragons

-The Overwatch League returns to the big stage for the start of Stage 2 on Thursday, April 4, at 4 PST, when the Philadelphia Fusion (5-2) take on the New York Excelsior (7-0).
+The Overwatch League returns to the big stage for the start of Stage 3 on Thursday, June 6, at 4 p.m.
+PDT, when the Stage 2 champion Shock (11-3) take on the Reign (7-7).
 Watch all 2019 season matches live and on demand on overwatchleague.com, the Overwatch League app, our Twitch channel, MLG.com, and the MLG app.